The term ‘Deliberate Practice’ has been widely used since being popularized by the writer Malcolm Gladwell in his book “Outliers”.

 10-foot downhill, left to right, green speed running at 12.

 If the ball stops short of the hole or rolls more than 9 inches past the hole, or 5 out of 10 aren’t holed then the player must do 5 push-ups and a lap around the putting green.
 Results written on the performance scorecard are shared with other team members.
-A psychological element can be added also – 1 shot has been dropped in The Masters (This person is also young, in shape, healthy and has the desire to become professional).
+A psychological element can be added also such as 1 shot has been dropped in The Masters.

 Performance game scorecard must be in hand throughout practice and all results will be recorded.